WhitCircl/first-person-PAC3-garrys-mod/README.md

 thats why the default crosshair should be turned off to prevent any missunderstanding where the bullets will go.

+you are headless! this is used to prevent model clipping

 that should be it, and remember... have fun!!!